 - User notes: Use this field to add information that will be visible for the VM when it is in the workspace.

 - User data: Can be used to perform common automated configuration tasks and run initialization scripts after the VM starts.
 The accepted format is Cloud-init.
+Note: On Windows VMs, you need to run Ec2LaunchSettings in order for the user data to be executed.

 - Kubernetes cluster: If the VM being deployed is part of a Kubernetes cluster, selecting this toggle allows the VM to locate itself in the cloud provider infrastructure.